Eudicods/outworlds-wastes/README.md

 ![BattleTech: Outworlds Wastes][outworlds-wastes-logo]

-BattleTech: Outworlds Wastes provides rules for a casual BattleTech league and simplified campaign logistics rules.
+BattleTech: Outworlds Wastes provides a lightweight framework for narrative BattleTech leagues and events with simplified campaign logistics rules.
 Players take the role of a commander leading a combined arms force searching the Outworlds Wastes for lost technology and glory.
 Completing objectives in scenarios earns C-bills that commanders use to maintain and upgrade their forces.
 Commanders play scenarios in multiple formats, such as [BattleTech][battletech-tw] and [Alpha Strike][battletech-as].